 Courtesy Pre-Determinations: For some procedures we encourage, but do not require, you to contact us before you have the procedure.
 We call this type of review a courtesy pre-determination.
 To determine which procedures are eligible for courtesy pre-determination, refer to our published medical criteria policies.
 If you ask for a courtesy pre-determination, we will do our best to provide you with a timely response.
 If we decide that we cannot provide you with a courtesy pre-determination (for example, we cannot get the information we need to make an informed decision), we will let you know.

 In either case, courtesy pre-determinations are not pre-service claims under the plan and are not eligible for the appeals process set forth below.
-When we process requests for courtesy pre-determinations.
+When we process requests for courtesy pre-determinations, we are not bound by the time frames and standards that apply to pre-service claims.
 In order to request a courtesy pre-determination, you or your provider should call our Customer Service Department.